angeles-renjo/gasph-v2/memory-bank/activeContext.md

   - Evaluating the trade-offs between client-side and server-side data processing.

 - **Map Performance:**

   - Determining the root cause of the iOS map glide animation lag (Marker complexity vs. deeper library/SDK issue).
   - Weighing the trade-offs between optimizing complex markers, using workarounds like `onPanDrag`/Reanimated, or switching map providers for iOS.

+- **Location Management:**
+  - Centralized location constants in `constants/map/locationConstants.ts` to ensure consistency across the application.
+  - Standardized default locations, zoom levels, and animation durations.
+  - Improved boundary enforcement logic to work with the default location.

 ## Important Patterns and Preferences